1) Feeling Distant

 5) Avoidance of Each Other; Stonewalling

 6) Trust Issues (affairs; hiding cell phone/texting; suspicious absences)

 If You’re Having One or More of the Signs Listed Above, Be Sure to Take Some Action Soon to Improve Your Situation.

 The main problem for most couples is a lack of skills: often in the areas of communication, anger management, commitment, conflict resolution and/or intimacy skills.

 You may not know how to successfully resolve ongoing hurts/resentments; betrayal of trust; affairs; cheating or other infidelity-related issues; verbal abuse; anger; and/or distance/lack of closeness in your relationship.

 The good news?
 These skills can be taught to motivated couples.
 For more information about how couples / marriage counseling can help you resolve your relationship challenges, please call our main office at (248) 546-0407 or email us at:email@example.com .
 We can take almost any insurance for your sessions.
 And we cover the Metro Detroit area, with offices located in Royal Oak; Northville and Ann Arbor.

 In our 20+ years of experience, the actions which result in the most effective and longest-lasting results are:

-Since 1992, we have helped hundreds of couples – dating, engaged, or married – solve their relationship problems and create healthy, fulfilling, loving relationships.
+Since 1992, we have helped over 1,000 couples – dating, engaged, or married – solve their relationship problems and create healthy, fulfilling, loving relationships.